R&D projects

 On the dynamics of R&D projects

 It is important to describe and model the dynamics of R&D projects.
-The value network is designed to be a self-sustainable economic system.
+The OVN model is designed to be a self-sustainable economic system.
 Therefore, R&D projects must be first thought in relation to real needs.
 The end goal is to produce use value and/or exchange value.
-The exchange value produced by R&D and applications development insures a revenue, which in turn will be used to sustain the entire value network.
-This is the use value-oriented, or market-oriented R&D activity within value networks.
-Excess revenue, which is the difference between what is needed to sustain the value network and the total revenue generated, can be allocated to passion-driven R&D activities.
+The exchange value produced by R&D and applications development insures benefits, which can come in the form of revenue, which in turn will be used to sustain the entire network.
+This is the exchange value-oriented, or market-oriented R&D activity within OVNs.
+Excess revenue, which is the difference between what is needed to sustain the OVN and the total revenue generated, can be allocated to passion-driven R&D activities.
 That is important because practical applications of new knowledge are not always evident.
 It is also important because the development of new knowledge and know how, counterbalanced by wisdom, as well as by sound ethical and normative systems, is the hallmark of human civilization.

-We must also acknowledge that R&D activities also create intangible value for the entire value network, by maintaining and strengthening relations between members, by fostering a culture which values the creation of new knowledge, the emancipation of humanity, etc...
+We must also acknowledge that R&D activities also create intangible value for the entire network, by maintaining and strengthening relations between affiliates, by fostering a culture which values the creation of new knowledge, the emancipation of humanity, etc...

-The value accounting system must acknowledge market-driven and passion-driven R&D. Moreover, the value accounting system is designed to solve the redistribution problem, i.e. it describes a method for the redistribution of revenue generated when concrete and valuable applications resulting from R&D activities are exchanged on the market.
-In other words, it allows, to a certain degree, to trace back past contributions that made possible the creation of the exchange value.
-This back-tracing is in essence decomposition process.
+The NRP-CAS must acknowledge market-driven and passion-driven R&D. Moreover, the NRP-CAS is designed to solve the redistribution problem, i.e. it describes a method for the redistribution of benefits that are generated when concrete and valuable applications resulting from R&D activities are disseminated or exchanged on the market.
+In other words, it allows, to a certain degree, to trace back past contributions that made possible innovation and production.
+This back-tracing is in essence a decomposition process.
 Somehow, the system must contain relations between past R&D activities.
 It is precisely the system of these relations, which is time-dependent, dynamic, that we are trying to describe in this section.

 Market potential

-Passion-driven R&D projects, by definition, have no path to market at a time T. They are not carried out with an application in mind, or the application is not well-defined, or well-articulated.
-But someone, later, at time T1, can trace a path to market for the knowledge and know how developed in the past by passion-driven R&D. The value accounting system must acknowledge this possibility.
-We can say that passion-driven R&D has market potential.
+Passion-driven R&D projects, by definition, have no path to market at a time T0.
+They are not carried out with an application in mind, or the application is not well-defined, or well-articulated.
+But someone, later, at time T1, can trace a path to market for the knowledge and know how developed in the past by passion-driven R&D. The NRP-CAS must acknowledge this possibility.
+We can say that passion-driven R&D can have market potential.

 Dead end

 Some R&D projects are dead ends, i.e. they are built on false premises and are technically not feasible, economically not sustainable...
-Thus, these projects have might some perceived market value potential at time T, and no market value potential at a later time, once they are discovered to be dead ends.
+Thus, these projects might have some perceived market value potential at time T0, and no market value potential at a later time, once they are discovered to be dead ends.

 Partial recovery

-At the first glance, we may say that dead projects should not be accounted by the value system, since they don't have a path to the market.
-But even though their end goal is impossible or non-viable, some value can still be created during the process.
+At the first glance, we may say that dead projects should not be accounted by the NRP-CAS, since they don't have a path to the market.
+But even though their end goal is impossible or non-viable, some value can still be derived during the process.
 For example, a new method can be discovered during the dead end project or an old method can be refined.
 Therefore, dead ends must still be documented.

 We can try to formalize this situation.
 Suppose "n" is a recognizable feature of an R&D project, which can be traced in an application or a product.
 [This definition of "n" is too vague for now, the goal here is to say that R&D projects are heterogeneous entities, made of parts that can be split, mixed...
 We don't want to say more at this stage].
 We can think of an the R&D project as a complex of such recognizable features.
 Le's suppose a composition law of the form: